kodecocodes/swift-algorithm-club/Bubble Sort/README.markdown

 return array
 ```

-The only change made was on the second line, changing the interval from `1..<array.count` to `1..<array.count - i`, effectively cutting the number of comparisons by half.
+The only change made was on the second line by adjusting the interval from `1..<array.count` to `1..<array.count - i`, effectively cutting the number of comparisons in half.

 The ordering with the optimized code would look something like this for the array  `[5, 1, 4, 2, 8]`: